 Prometheus provides clinical laboratory testing services and markets pharmaceutical products.
 In providing testing services, Prometheus receives, creates and discloses personal health information.
 In fulfilling regulatory requirements related to the pharmaceutical products, Prometheus may receive and disclose personal health information.
 This information is private and confidential.
 There are policies and procedures in place to protect the information against unlawful use and disclosure.
-This notice describes information we collect, how we use that information, and when and to whom we may disclose it.
+This Notice describes information we collect, how we use that information, and when and to whom we may disclose it.

+Prometheus is required by the Health Insurance Portability and Accountability Act of 1996 (HIPAA) and other laws to maintain the privacy of protected health information, to provide notice of its legal duties and privacy practices and notify affected individuals in the event of a breach of their unsecured protected health information.
 Protected health information or "PHI" (also called "personal health information"), is current, past or future information created or received by Prometheus from physicians, patients, health plans or other sources.
 It is personal or medical information that relates to the physical condition of a patient, the provision of health care to that person, or payment for the provision of health care to that person.
 The term PHI does not generally include publicly available information, or information available or reported in a summarized or grouped manner.

 Prometheus collects that information that is minimally necessary to provide testing services and to obtain payment for these services.
 This may include your name, address, telephone number, social security number, date of birth, medical history, diagnosis, treatment, provider identification and treatment information, financial responsibility and payment information.